 The Ministry of Natural Resources and Forestry has considered the use of all approved methods and tools for Phragmites control, in order to attempt to manage Phragmites occurring on Crown lands.
-Tools and methods currently available for use are outlined in detail within the guidance document "Invasive Phragmites - Best Management Practices" (Ministry of Natural Resources and Forestry 2011).
+Tools and methods currently registered and available for use are outlined in detail within the guidance document "Invasive Phragmites - Best Management Practices" (Ministry of Natural Resources and Forestry 2011).

 Because no single control mechanism is effective on its own for this species, an Integrated Pest Management approach will be taken to control Phragmites.
-Control actions may include any combination of cultural control (e.g., burning), mechanical control (e.g., rolling or mowing) and chemical control (e.g., herbicide application).
+Control actions may include any combination of cultural control (e.g., burning), mechanical control (e.g., rolling or cutting) and chemical control (e.g., herbicide application).

-In Fall 2016, the ministry will undertake control of Phragmites using herbicide and method(s) of application, as per the conditions that have been prescribed by the PMRA on the herbicide emergency use label, and as permitted by the Ministry if the Environment & Climate Change (MOECC) through their Permit(s) to Perform an Aquatic Extermination.
+In August-October 2017, the ministry in collaboration with the Nature Conservancy of Canada will undertake control of Phragmites using a variety of methods of herbicide application, as per the conditions that have been prescribed by the Pest Management Regulatory Agency on the product label, and as permitted by the Ministry if the Environment & Climate Change (MOECC) through their Permit(s) to Perform an Aquatic Extermination.
+The Nature Conservancy of Canada is the leading partner on this project in terms of coordination and treatment of Phragmites on private lands.
 The project will also undertake a fish monitoring plan, as per conditions prescribed by Fisheries and Oceans Canada.

-Herbicides will be applied either aerially or by ground.
-Aerial application of the herbicide by helicopter is necessary to access the remote and sensitive terrain at the majority of sites at Rondeau and Long Point.
-It can be used safely and is the most efficient method of treating infestations far from roads, and trails, and on otherwise undrivable terrain.
-It should be noted that the herbicide will be sprayed on the dense canopy of Phragmites, and that the herbicide will not be sprayed in open water areas.
+Herbicides will be applied either aerially or by ground methods.
+Aerial application of the herbicide by helicopter is necessary to access the remote and sensitive terrain at some sites in Turkey Point and Long Point.
+It can be used safely and is the most effective method of treating infestations far from roads, and trails, and on otherwise undrivable terrain.
+It should be noted that the herbicide will be applied directly to the dense canopy of Phragmites, and that herbicide will not be sprayed in open water areas.